FREQUENTLY ASKED QUESTIONS

 No, we are not.
 White Pony Express originated under the local faith-based group, Sufism Reoriented, but expanded rapidly and became a separate entity.
-In March of 2014, we incorporated as an independent nonprofit public benefit 501(c)(3) corporation, with the goal to uplift lives through a broad-based community program.
-White Pony Express welcomes volunteers, staff, and recipients from all walks of life, regardless of their religious beliefs.
+In March of 2014, we incorporated as an independent nonprofit public benefit 501(c)(3) corporation with the goal of uplifting lives through a broad-based community program.
+White Pony Express welcomes volunteers, staff, and recipients from all walks of life, regardless of religious beliefs.

 The benefits of rescuing food: (1) providing food to those who are hungry, (2) reducing food waste, and (3) helping the environment.

 Feeding Those Who Are Hungry

 Reducing Food Waste

 The amount of food households waste every day (40 % of the food produced) is enough to fill the Rose Bowl stadium in California.

 $218 billion worth of food is thrown away each year.

-Nearly one-quarter of total freshwater consumption per year is used to produce food that is ultimately wasted.
+Nearly one-quarter of total freshwater consumption per year is used to produce food ultimately wasted.

 On a per-capita basis, food waste represents 1,250 calories of food per person per day.

 Surplus food sent to landfills creates toxic greenhouse gases that harm our environment.